uberbruns/Writing/20180120-avoiding-optional-properties-in-swift/20180120-avoiding-optional-properties-in-swift.markdown

 }
 ```

-You could use solution 2, but it maybe worth it taking a hard look at the function you are calling.
-Maybe you can refactor it into a `static` or `class` function, because it can work independently from the instance you are creating.
+You could use solution 2, but it maybe worth to take a hard look at the function you are calling.
+Maybe you can refactor it into a `static` or `class` function that can work independently from the instance you are building.
 If not, maybe it is relying on a property you may already have in your init function?
 Pass it as an argument :)

 ```swift